-1) Reading Skills: A minimum score of 81 is required for admission to the program.
+1) Reading Skills: A minimum score of 81 is required.

-2) Pre-Algebra Skills: A minimum score of 61 is required for admission to the program.
+2) Pre-Algebra Skills: A minimum score of 61 is required.

-3) Writing Skills: A minimum score of 76 is required for admission to the program.
+3) Writing Skills: A minimum score of 76 is required.

 d.
 If you have previous work experience in a health related field, you must submit validating documentation (i.e., a letter from an employer on company letterhead) with your Program application in order for it to be considered.